 - Login to Desktop Broker and enter the ASX 6-letter code (starting with YTM) of the XTB product you wish to trade in the Trade icon.

 - Your order is placed; the new XTB units are transferred to your client's CHESS holdings and you’ll see them in their portfolio.

 - XTBs (Exchange Traded Bond units) provide access to the returns of individual corporate bonds on the ASX.

-- XTBs give income and capital repayment of specific, individual corporate bonds (e.g. Telstra, Woolworths or BHP bonds).
+- XTBs give income and capital repayment of specific, individual corporate bonds (e.g. AGL, Qantas or Telstra bonds).

 - XTBs trade on ASX and their performance closely follows their individual bond performance in the wholesale market and are 100% backed by the actual bonds.